FAQ

 No. Statnive is 100% cookieless.
 It does not use cookies, localStorage, sessionStorage, or any form of browser storage.
 It also does not use fingerprinting techniques.
 This means you do not need a cookie consent banner for Statnive.

 Yes.
-Statnive is compliant with GDPR, CCPA, PECR, and other privacy regulations by design.
+Statnive is designed to support compliance with GDPR, CCPA, PECR, and other privacy regulations.
 Since all data stays on your own server and no personal data is transferred to third parties, you avoid the most common compliance pitfalls.

 IP addresses are used only for GeoIP lookup and then immediately discarded.
 Visitor hashes use daily rotating salts so the same visitor gets a different hash each day, making re-identification impossible.